-Q: What should I think about if I want to use the optode mounted on a CTD or a towed vehicle?
+Q: What should I think about if I want to use the Optode mounted on a water column profiling CTD or a towed vehicle?

 A: In spite of the relatively slow response time with respect to these applications many customers have chosen to use the sensor mounted on a CTD, a profiling vehicle or a towed vehicle.
-Users have selected the optode mainly because of the long-term stability and the absence of pressure hysteresis.
+Users have selected the Optode mainly because of the long-term stability and the absence of pressure hysteresis.
 Mainly pressure hysteresis makes electrochemical sensors unreliable when profiling at depths beyond 500-1000 meters.
-Weather the slow response time of the optode will be an impediment to getting good data or not depends of course on how strong the gradients are and at what speed you are profiling/towing.
-Data from some successful profiling applications are presented on the Aanderaa Internet pages.
+Weather the slow response time of the Optode will be an impediment to getting good data or not depends of course on how strong the gradients are and at what speed you are profiling/towing.
+Data from some successful profiling applications are presented in several peer reviewed scientific papers.
+For more information please look at the Aanderaa Internet pages.

 Q: How should I connect and mount the sensor on for example a CTD or a towed vehicle?

 A: If the CTD is equipped with a fast responding temperature sensor it is better to do the temperature compensation externally.
 This will improve the accuracy when subjected to fast temperature changes (when going through a gradient).
-The Optode must then be configured to output differential phase shift information (DPhase).
+The Optode must then be configured to output the phase shift information (Phase).
 Based on this data and the temperature data from the CTD, the oxygen concentration can be calculated with formulas (see the Operating Manual for details).
-If the CTD is not able to receive the RS-232 output, the Oxygen Optode 3975 with analog output can be used.
-The two channel "intelligent" digital to analog converter supplied with this sensor is able to output two channels of your selection (including DPhase).
-The optode has normally been mounted on the lower part of the CTD and with the window (where the foil is) close to a horizontal frame tube of the CTD.
+If the CTD is not able to receive the RS-232 output, the Oxygen Optode 3975 or 4831 with analog output can be used.
+The two channel "intelligent" digital to analog converter supplied with this sensor is able to output two channels of your selection (including Phase).
+The Optode has normally been mounted on the lower part of the CTD and with the window (where the foil is) close to a horizontal frame tube of the CTD.
 The hydrodynamic effect of the tube will then force water towards the foil and assures a good circulation both when going up and down.
-The optode of course has to be connected to the CTD with a cable.
+The Optode of course has to be connected to the CTD with a cable.